 Maddox convinces Bond to work in an as-yet-undetermined capacity for the Ministry of Defence.
 (Maddox was surely aware that his Secret Service had been keeping tabs on Bond since 1934.)

-Bond returns to London and is vetted by various medical, linguistic, and firearms experts at the Ministry of Defence.
+Bond falsely adds two years to his age (to make him nineteen), provides a letter of recommendation from a cooperative former Vickers colleague of his father, and officially joins the Secret Service.
+He returns to London and is vetted by various medical, linguistic, and firearms experts at the Ministry of Defence.
 His probationary period for top secret intelligence work has begun.
+(YOLT; FRWL provides 1938 date)

 With the help of Maddox and Esposito, Bond goes undercover in Monte Carlo as “Pieter Zwart,” a South African millionaire’s son, to assist the Deuxieme Bureau (French intelligence service) in breaking up a group of Romanian card cheats who had been bleeding the casino dry over several seasons.
 Bond discovers they are using luminous dye to mark the cards, visible only through dark glasses.
 (The Deuxieme Bureau agent attached to the case is Rene Mathis, whom Bond had briefly met when he was still a gendarme aboard the ocean liner Colombie three years before.
 They do not seem to remember each other.)
 (AB; supported by CR)